billthefarmer/gurgle/README.md

 ## Get code
 ### Code
 Enter the code shared by another copy of Gurgle to set the same sequence of words.
+Tap the refresh button to start the new sequence.
 You may also make up your own code.
 It doesn't need the two equals symbols on the end ('='), but will fail with just one.

 ### QR code
 Opens the camera app on the phone to take a photo of a QR code.
 The